jedisct1/libsodium-doc/internals/README.md

 `unsigned long long` values.
 Other values representing the size of an object in memory use the standard `size_t` type.

+## Avoiding type confusion

+An object type has only one public representation.

+In particular, points and scalars are always accepted and returned as a fixed-size, compressed, portable and serializable bit string.

+This simplifies usage and mitigates type confusion in languages that don't enforce strict type safety.

 ## Thread safety

 Initializing the random number generator is the only operation that requires an